apache/yunikorn-site/docs/design/gang_scheduling.md

 2. Generalised preemption on the core side

 ## Generic flow
-As described in the YUNIKORN-2 design documentation we have the following flow.
 The flow is triggered by a pod that is submitted which triggers the application creation.
 This first pod is in the case of a Spark application, the driver pod.
 In case the flow is triggered from the creation of an application CRD there will not be a first pod.